ACEsuit/ACEpotentials.jl/docs/src/gettingstarted/installation.md

 First, you will need to install julia (see below for instructions).

-Create a folder to hold your julia `ACE` project, and `cd` into the fodler.
+Create a folder to hold your julia `ACE` project, and `cd` into the folder.
 This folder will track the packages and versions which the `ACE1pack` code requires.
 For example:
 ```
 mkdir ~/ACE1project
 cd ~/ACE1project